 Attitudes towards risk taking and rule breaking in Australian workplaces

-Workers were more likely to accept risk taking than their bosses.
-Labourers were generally more accepting of risk taking and much more accepting of rule breaking in comparison with workers in other occupations.
-Compared to the other priority industries, Transport, postal & warehousing employers were much more likely to agree that they break safety rules in order to complete work on time and were more accepting of risk taking at work.
+- compared to the other priority industries, transport, postal and warehousing employers were much more likely to agree to break safety rules to complete work on time and were more accepting of risk taking at work.